GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    and we added "dashed" and "dotted" as alternatives to "-" and ".".

 *  Added two alternative vector head choices (terminal and circle) in addition to the default "arrow" style.
+We have also added the option for trimming the beginning and/or end point location of a vector, and you may now place the vector head at the mid-point of the vector instead at the ends.

 *  All eight map embellishment features (map scale, color bar, direction rose, magnetic rose, GMT logo, raster images, map inserts, and map legends) now use a uniform